MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_cached.md

        TCP delegated state for the connection to zero.

+#### TCP_FLAG_NAGLING_ENABLED

+The host stack sets this flag to enable the Nagle algorithm on the connection.
+The host stack
+       clears this flag to disable the Nagle algorithm on the connection.
+For more information about the Nagle algorithm, see RFC 896.

 #### TCP_FLAG_UPDATE_RCV_WND

 The host stack sets this flag to indicate that the default receive window size (InitialRcvWnd in